benroose/eecs_ansible_service_deployments/lamp-infrastructure-a4d-example/README.md

 # Web Architecture Example - Ansible

+## FORKED AND ADAPTED FROM GEERLINGGUY ANSIBLE FOR DEVOPS EXAMPLE: https://github.com/geerlingguy/ansible-for-devops/tree/master/lamp-infrastructure

-This is a simple example of a complete web architecture configuration using Ansible to configure a set of VMs either on local infrastructure using VirtualBox and Vagrant (using the included Vagrantfile), or on a cloud hosting provider (in this case, DigitalOcean).
+This is a simple example of a complete web architecture configuration using Ansible to configure a set of VMs either on local infrastructure using VirtualBox and Vagrant (using the included Vagrantfile), or on a cloud hosting provider (in this case, DigitalOcean, Amazon AWS, and OpenStack).

 The architecture for the example web application will be: